 This isn’t just a tyre test.
 It’s also a stress test for the sort of decision a lot of drivers face: do you stick with rock-bottom budget tyres on an older runabout – the sort of unbranded stuff your tyre fitter will offer you from the bottom end of the price list – or is it worth stepping up to a properly engineered mid-range all-season option for a little bit more money?

-The Davanti Alltoura are typical mid-range all-season tyres – they’re priced competitively for the segment and promises good grip year-round, confident braking and solid durability.
+The Davanti Alltoura is a typical mid-range all-season tyre – priced competitively for the segment and promises good grip year-round, confident braking and solid durability.
 But do they deliver?
-This first report covers spring performance.
+This report covers spring and summer performance.

 Why we’re testing the Davanti Alltoura